PeterNaydenov/cuts/README.md

   setScenes       : 'Provide list of scenes to the app' , show            : 'Change the current scene'
 , hide            : 'Hide the current scene'
+, jump            : 'Go to the requested scene but remember the current scene' , jumpBack        : 'Jump back to the scene before the jump' , jumpsReset      : 'Reset the jump stack'
 , listScenes      : 'List of loaded Scene names'
 , listShortcuts   : 'List shortcuts per Scene.
 Provide the name of the Scene' , setDependencies : 'Add object to the "dependencies" object.
 This object will be passed to the Scene "show" method'